The Hayek Cut for Gemstones

-This is a fairly simple design to cut.
-Now that you have it in your repertoire, you should find multiple uses for this diagram.
+This is a fairly simple design to facet.
+Now that you have it in your repertoire, you should find multiple occasions to cut it for your customers.

 - Angles for R.I. = 1.56